eveasoft/cobinhood-client/README.md

 # Java client for Cobinhood REST API

-Covers all endpoints provided by the Cobinhood REST API: https://cobinhood.github.io/api-public/
+Covers all endpoints provided by the Cobinhood REST API v1: https://cobinhood.github.io/api-public/

 Designed to be as simple as possible.

 ### Dependencies
 This project uses the following libraries:
 - retrofit 2.3.0
+- okhttp 3.8.0
 - gson 2.7
+- junit 4.11

 ### Usage